 You can add the other two colors by duplicating the color layer we just created.
 But this time, you do not need to set the layer type anymore, just pick a different color for each:

 Keep in mind that the layers are shown in chronological order: That means that the first layer will be drawn first, then the second layer will be drawn on top of the first layer, and so on.
 In effect, the bottommost layer is first, and the top layer comes last.
-That means that you can have multiple layers with the same color, otherwise you would not be able to stack more complex drawings.
+That also means that you can have multiple layers sharing the same color, otherwise you would not be able to stack more complex drawings.

 Now, all we need to do, is draw our layers.
 I will leave the Color 0 layer as it is, and make the Color 1 and Color 2 layers the side and bottom of a three-dimensional uppercase i: